rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 - Super-simple IO of multi-dimensional image data supporting most image file formats (including DICOM through the infamous [Grassroots DICOM library (GDCM)](http://gdcm.sourceforge.net/wiki/index.php/Main_Page), more on that later).
 - A fantastic `SimpleITK.Image` class which handles all image data and which includes overloads for all basic arithmetic (`+` `-` `*` `/` `//` `**`) and binary (`&` `|` `^` `~`) operators.
 These operators just wrap the corresponding ITK filter and operate on a pixel-by-pixel basis thus allowing you to work directly on the image data without long function calls and filter configuration.
 - Slicing capability akin to that seen in `numpy.ndarray` objects allowing you to extract parts of the image, crop it, tile it, flip it, etc etc. While slicing in [SimpleITK](http://www.simpleitk.org/) is not as powerful as NumPy, its still pretty darn impressive (not to mention invaluable)!
-- Built-in support for two-way conversion between `sitk.Image` object and `numpy.ndarray` (there's a catch though, more on that later as well).
+- Built-in support for two-way conversion between `SimpleITK.Image` object and `numpy.ndarray` (there's a catch though, more on that later as well).
 - No pipeline!
 Those who read my previous posts on VTK, will be aware of that pipeline monstrosity VTK is built upon.
 Well, [SimpleITK](http://www.simpleitk.org/) does away with that and all operations are immediate (a much more pythonic paradigm).

 You'll find a fair number of links to [SimpleITK](http://www.simpleitk.org/) material at the end of this post.